UTADNCLab/AICA-Competition-Documentation-2026/01_Core_Guides/Operational_Guide.md

 #### Condition Interpretation

-The QCar2 condition check is based on the distance between the current QCar2 position and the target location.
+The QCar2 condition check is based on the distance between the current QCar2 position and the target location

 #### Actual Condition Check